0xdharanesh/SmartVac/README.md

 A small vacuum motor enables dust collection as the bot navigates.

 >This project serves as a fun, educational introduction to robotics and automation, combining practical electronics, programming, and mechanics for a real-world application.

+It works with a smart robot car kit